gsaarinen/100-days-of-code-2018/README.md

-# I've joined the #100DaysOfCode Challenge.
+# I've joined the #100DaysOfCode Challenge -- AGAIN!
+## This is my second round of doing the challenge.
+It was so much fun last year I decided to do it again!
+Check out my first repo [here](https://github.com/gsaarinen/100-Days-Of-Code).

 ## Contents
 * [Rules](rules.md)